-The maximum number of children privately fostered in any one household must not exceed 3 unless there are exceptional circumstances.
+The maximum number of children privately fostered in any one household must not exceed 3, who are not siblings, at any one time unless there are exceptional circumstances.

 Any application for exemption from this limit must be made to the Designated Manager.
 The application must contain the following information: